stbischof/doc/class-PhysicalCube.md

       <td>true</td>
     </tr>
     <tr>
       <td colspan="5"><em>Collection of measure groups that organize the measures (metrics) available in this cube.
 Each MeasureGroup represents a logical grouping of related measures that share common properties like data source, aggregation behavior, or business domain.
-For example, a sales cube might have separate measure groups for 'Sales Metrics' (revenue, quantity) and 'Cost Metrics' (cost of goods, expenses).
+A measure group is typically bound to a single underlying fact table, ensuring all its measures share the same dimensionality and granularity.
+For example, a sales cube might have separate measure groups for 'Sales Metrics' (revenue, quantity) and 'Cost Metrics' (cost of goods, expenses), each potentially linked to different fact tables (e.g., fact_sales and fact_costs respectively).
 At least one measure group is required as every physical cube must provide measures for analysis.</em></td>
     </tr>
   </tbody>
 </table>